softwaresaved/software-deposit-guidance/markdown/index.md

 * Either raise an issue, as above.
 * Or create a pull request with the suggested changes:
-    - Fork this repository into your own GitHub account.
+    - Fork the GitHub repository into your own GitHub account.
     - Check out the `master` branch.
-    - Read README.md in the `master` branch on how to build the guidance locally.
+    - Read README.md in the `master` branch on how to edit and build the guidance locally.
     - Make your changes to your local fork.
-    - Regenerate the HTML and, optionally, PDFs, to ensure your changes look OK.
+    - Regenerate the HTML, SVGs (if applicable), and, optionally, PDFs, to ensure that your changes look OK.
     - When you are ready to contribute your changes, submit a pull request.
-    - Note that changes to diagrams will require editing the diagrams in `images-src/Workflows.pptx` then exporting these as PNG files and saving them in `images/`.

 ## About this guidance

-This guidance was an output of the JISC-RDSS Software Deposit and Preservation which ran from October 2017 to August 2018.
+This guidance was an output of the JISC-RDSS Software Deposit and Preservation project which ran from October 2017 to August 2018.
 For more information about this project, please see the following blog posts and reports:

 * Jackson, M. [Software Deposit and Preservation Workshop](https://www.software.ac.uk/blog/2018-07-24-software-deposit-and-preservation-workshop), The Software Sustainability Institute blog, July 2018.
 * Brown, C., Chue Hong, N., Jackson, M. (eds) (2018) Software Deposit and Preservation Policy and Planning Workshop Report 1.1, The Software Sustainability Institute and Jisc, 4 July 2018. doi: [10.5281/zenodo.1304912](https://dx.doi.org/10.5281/zenodo.1304912)